Scott Brison resigning from federal cabinet, won’t seek re-election

 He said he’s announcing his decision now to give Liberals in his riding time for a nomination contest to choose who will carry the party’s banner in the coming election.

-Brison’s departure will trigger at least a small cabinet shuffle, although there is speculation that Trudeau will make bigger changes to his front bench as early as next week to put it in fighting trim for the Oct.
-21 vote.
+Brison’s departure will trigger at least a small cabinet shuffle, although there is speculation that Trudeau will make bigger changes to his front bench as early as Monday to put it in fighting trim for the election.

+Trudeau praised Brison in a tweet Thursday as “a tireless champion for the people of Nova Scotia and for Canada” and as “one of the friendliest people you will ever meet in this business.”

 In an era of mounting cynicism about politics, Brison is passionate about its ability to make a difference in people’s lives.